hotwired-laravel/turbo-laravel/README.md

 </turbo-stream>
 ```

-Most of these things was "guessed" by the app based on the naming conventions we talked about earlier.
-But you can also override most things, like so:
+Most of these things were "guessed" based on the [naming conventions](#conventions) we talked about earlier.
+But you can override most things, like so:

 ```php
 return response()->turboStream($comment)->target('post_comments');